 Upon being diagnosed, you are then given more information than you can absorb, how will the disease affect your life and what your next steps are.
 For us, we were blessed that Bill’s brother and wife are both RNs and have dealt with heart disease personally.
 They became our mentors.
 And then the new cardiologist the Radiology center found for us was about the best doctor we’ve ever met.
 No matter what we were told, the most important lesson we learned is that if you are diagnosed, you are your own best advocate, researcher and finder of facts.
 I will say, most men aren’t very good at this from my experience in our families.

 I couldn’t fathom how Bill would handle this.
 But he took ownership of it!
 He began to research what it meant, what he needed to do and how he had to take full responsibility for his journey to good health.
 Fortunately, his NEW cardiologist stays up on the latest information and set the tone for Bill.
-He suggested what Bill “should do” and told him to do his research!
+He suggested what Bill “should do” (radically change his diet and exercise for a cardio workout) and told him to do his research!
 The burden was then on Bill – he had to drastically change his diet.

 The next lesson we learned is that “food is medicine.”
 From Dr. Axe’s website: